|Written in||Erlang, Elixer|

 After that, there are a few settings you’ll have to change depending on your client.
 At a birds-eye view, you want to enable a SOCKS5 proxy; some clients allow for this and some don't.
 Gajim does and that's my preferred client so I'll describe its process.
 Go to Gajim -> Preferences -> Advanced and simply set the Global Proxy to Tor.
 As long as your Tor daemon is up and running properly, the default settings should work perfectly fine.

 Passwords can be changed and accounts created or deleted from the web UI.

 In XMPP, group chats are called Multi User Chats or MUCs.
 To create a MUC on any of the domains above, you'll first need an account on this server.
 It shouldn't matter which domain you're using, you just need an account on one of them.
 When creating the MUC, you'll be asked for an address.
 This usually takes the form of

 firstname.lastname@example.org.
 My domains all use

 After the room has been created, you can send people a join link in the form of

 xmpp:email@example.com?join.
 For example, clicking this link will prompt you to join the NixNet Community MUC: xmpp:firstname.lastname@example.org?join

 Audio and video calls

-Only two clients that I know of support A/V calls at the moment, Dino on desktop and Conversations on Android (if you know of any more, let me know and I'll update this page).
-This feature should Just Work™ and, if so, there will be a telephone icon somewhere in the UI; for Dino and Conversations, it can be found in the top right.
-There's noticeable latency and video quality isn't the greatest but it can be quite convenient.
+The only clients I know of supports A/V calls at the moment is Conversations on Android, Dino on Linux, and Siskin on iOS (if you know of any more, let me know and I'll update this page).
+This feature should Just Work™ and, if so, there will be a telephone icon somewhere in the UI (typically the top right).